 Beginning on the same page as your contact information, include the title of the project, and a double-spaced statement in 12-point font summarizing and describing the project, and how you would use the fellowship stipend.
 The fellowship selection criteria include: 1. the significance of the project; 2. the project’s relationship to ephemera and the mission of the Ephemera Society of America; 3. how it might be shared with ESA members and the public; 4. evidence of the applicant’s ability to disseminate the results of the project effectively through scholarly articles, presentations, or exhibitions; and 5. how the applicant will use the stipend.
 Your contact information and the description of your project should total no more than two pages.

 Please submit a current résumé highlighting your experience and proven ability to carry out the project with your application.
 Your résumé should be no more than two pages.

 Instructions for formatting applications:

-Applications must be received by midnight on December 1, 2019.
-Send via e-mail to firstname.lastname@example.org.
+Applications must be sent via e-mail to firstname.lastname@example.org.
 Applications not following the formatting requirements will not be considered.